Information about Ammonium Chloride

-Ammonium chloride works by decreasing the stickiness of airway secretions and helps in their removal from the airways.
+Ammonium Chloride works by decreasing the stickiness of mucus (phlegm) and helps in its removal from the airways.

 Facial swelling, Allergic reaction, Difficulty in swallowing, Sickness, Nausea, Stomach pain, Shortness of breath, Throat disorder